i-on-project/teams/docs/auth/Auth.md

 - Response A - returns the Device code.
 We can specify the format we want (e.g. application/json)
 - Response B - returns the Access Token.
 We can specify the format we want (e.g. application/json)

+- Teacher Scopes - lists the scopes your token has authorized
+  - ``read:user``- Grants access to read a user's profile data.
+  - ``admin:org`` - Fully manage the organization and its teams, projects, and memberships.
+  - ``write:org`` - Read and write access to organization membership, organization projects, and team membership.
+  - ``repo`` - 	Grants full access to repositories, including private repositories.
 ___
 ## Information needed to store in DB
 #### Student - Web Flow